CodeBrauer/Wordpress-Git-Private-Plugin-Updater/README.md

 # Wordpress-Git-Private-Plugin-Updater
 Release Wordpress private/commercial plugin updates with git.

+# Current state

+This is atm just an idea.
+If I have enough time and keep up with my passion I will develop this.

 # Intention

 You've invested alot of work to develop a plugin for a client or for your company.
 Of cause you've used git while developing this plugin.
 Now you've the plugin installed manually in a wordpress installation, probably version 1.0 - but there is a bug - you need to hotfix it!
 So just update the code, push it to your gitrepo `git commit -m"Hotfix #1"`, download the zip and install it manually?
 No - this is so 2009, we're living in the era where we automate everything.